Royal College, Colombo: Drama

 Many plays are put on every year at Royal, organized by the English Drama Society (formally the Royal College Dramatic Society) and the Sinhala Drama Society.
 Sinhala and Tamil drama productions are hosted at the college's main theatre, the Navarangahala, which is specially designed for local drama and music which requires an open-air type auditorium in accordance with Natya Shastra.
 English language productions are hosted at the Lionel Wendt, which is near the school.
 The school's 'Little Theatre' is currently in use by the Royal College Film Society's screening of classical and contemporary films.
 Productions are staged regularly by alumni, organized by the Old Royalists Association of Dramatists and the Royal College Union.

-Cadet Contingent

-The Royal College Cadet Corps is the oldest school cadet contingent in Sri Lanka.
-It was the first cadet battalion to be formed in a school in Ceylon in 1881, attached to the Ceylon Light Infantry soon after its own formation that year.
-Later named the Royal College Volunteer Corps, it was attached to the Ceylon Volunteers by the Volunteer Gazette of 1905.
-In 1979 a Senior Cadet Band Platoon was added.
-In 2007 Royal was one of two schools to establish the first Air Force Cadet platoons in the country.

-Both the Cadet Contingent and Senior Cadet Band Platoon have performed well, gaining claim as two of the finest units in the country.
-Over the years the Cadet Contingent has won the Hermann Loos Trophy in many years, and the Senior Cadet Band Platoon has won the Lt.
-Gen. T.I.
-Weerathunga Trophy ten times.

 School magazines

 The college magazine dates back to 1837 when The Colombo Academy Miscellany and Juvenile Repository was published on a monthly basis during the time of headmaster Rev. Joseph Marsh.
 The Royal College Magazine, the official school magazine, was first published in 1893 and was printed in the Times of Ceylon Press.
 Its first editor was E. W. Perera.
 The magazine was published until the 1970s by the school press, edited by students.
 Its publication resumed in 1993 and has continued since.

 Its editors include J. R. Jayawardene, Christopher Weeramantry, Lalith Athulathmudali, M. C. Sansoni, N. E. Weerasooriya, F. C. de Saram, Pieter Keuneman, Lakshman Wickremasinghe, Neville Kanakeratne and B St. E de Bruin.

 The Royalist is the school paper, published every year.